Does lightweight matter?

 Size:

-If your UTV or ATV came stock with 14" or 15" wheels, you're obviously going to add weight when plus sizing to larger diameter wheels and/or tires, regardless if they boast marketing fodder with the word "forged" involved.
-If your stock wheels were 14x7 or 15x7, try to stick with an OEM size to maintain or exceed OEM factory standards.
+If your UTV or ATV came stock with 14" or 15" wheels, you're obviously going to add weight when plus sizing to larger diameter wheels and/or tires, regardless if your new wheels are cast, flow formed or forged.
+If your stock wheels are 15", try to stick with an OEM size to maintain or exceed OEM factory standards.

 Offset: